End of Life Ireland

 EOLI Advance Healthcare Directive

-An Advance Healthcare Directive (AHD) is a statement made by a competent adult relating to the type and extent of medical treatments they wish to receive.
-It is a way of formally making known to others what your wishes are for end-of-life care.
-It’s a seven-page document that you fill in to fit with your beliefs and wishes.
+It’s a sixteen-page document that you fill in to fit with your beliefs and wishes.
 You can download a copy of an AHD here.

 These directives are not, as yet, legally binding documents in Ireland.